⚠️ Educational Use Only

 • Warsaw Method: < 1 FPU discarded.

-Disclaimer: This is a mathematical model, not medical advice.
+Disclaimer: This is a mathematical model for educational purposes only.
+It is not a medical device.
 Always consult your doctor before changing insulin therapy.
+Data is stored locally on your device for convenience and is not transmitted.

 This calculator was designed to help you think about insulin dosing beyond just counting carbs.
-Built through a collaborative process with Google Gemini, it upgrades standard pump logic to include modern strategies for handling fat, protein, and active insulin.
+Built through a collaborative process with Google Gemini, it explores concepts beyond standard pump logic to include modern strategies for handling fat, protein, and active insulin.

-Instead of treating every meal the same, this tool helps you plan for complex situations— that involve more than just carbs.
+Instead of treating every meal the same, this tool helps you visualize complex situations—that involve more than just carbs.

 What Drives the Decisions?

 Most calculators only look at Carbs and Current Glucose.
-This engine adds two critical layers of context:
+This mathematical model visualizes two critical layers of context:

 How to Use It

-4. Generate Strategy Hit Calculate.
+4. Generate Strategy Hit Simulate Strategy.
 You will see a breakdown:

-• Warsaw Wave: The insulin to extend (using a dual or square wave) and the recommended duration.
+• Warsaw Wave: The theoretical extension (using a dual or square wave) and the recommended duration.

 Under the Hood: The Math

-For those who want to know exactly how the numbers are generated, here are the formulas used in the code:
+For those who want to know how the model generates numbers, here are the formulas used in the code:

 1. The Warsaw Method (Fat/Protein)